pauldruce/pauldruce.github.io/_pages/cv.md

     <summary>**Voluntary Sale Assistant at British Heart Foundation** <span style="float:right;">  **<u>2010-2011</u>**</span></summary>
 My role at the British Heart Foundation included assisting customers in finding items, informing them about the charity and maintaining the store.
 As the British Heart Foundation has a wide range of customers and staff, I had to quickly learn to adapt my communication and sales approach to fit their needs and situation.
 </details>

-## Skills
-- Experienced using LaTex (including TikZ and beamer) and the Microsoft Office suite.
-- High performance computing in C
-- Data analysis in Python and Mathematica
-- Experience using Linux, macOS and Windows environments.
-- Experienced using Git and Github/Bitbuckets for collaborative development.
-- Basic knowledge of web development; HTML/CSS.
-- Internet of Things development using ESP8266/ESP32 and other devices, i.e. Arduino framework, ESP-IDF framework, micropython as well as how to use PlatformIO.

-I have a valid First Aid Certificate (2017-2020) and an Enhanced DBS check (2017-2020).
-I also have a full drivers licence and motorcycle licence.

 ## Academic Activities